Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Material and methods

 A solution to $\COP$ does not violate any constraint.
-Thus it corresponds to an independent set (or coclique) in the associated constraint graph $G(\COP)$.
+Thus it corresponds to an independent set (or coclique) in the associated constraint graph $G(\COP)$ (see \autoref{figure:OSSP224GraphSolution} for such a graphical solution to the OSSP$(2, 2, 4)$ instance).
 If $\COP$ incorporates $J$ one-hot constraints and some additional at-most-one constraints (such as the OSSP), every solution has Hamming weight $J$.
-Accordingly, we call any vertex subset $W \subseteq V$ a \textit{solution} to $\COP$ iff \begin{itemize} \item[(i)] $\abs{W} = J$, \item[(ii)] $W$ is an independent set. \end{itemize}
+Accordingly, we call any vertex subset $W \subseteq V$ a \textit{solution} to $\COP$ if \begin{itemize} \item[(i)] $\abs{W} = J$; \item[(ii)] $W$ is an independent set. \end{itemize}

-Moreover, we say that a permutation $\rho : V \rightarrow V$ \textit{preserves feasibility} iff $\rho(W)$ is again a solution whenever $W \subseteq V$ is a solution.
+Moreover, we say that a permutation $\rho : V \rightarrow V$ \textit{preserves feasibility} if $\rho(W)$ is again a solution whenever $W \subseteq V$ is a solution.
 We denote with $F$ the set of all feasibility-preserving permutations.
 As the composition of two feasibility-preserving permutations preserves feasibility again and the identity also preserves feasibility, one readily deduces that $F$ is a subgroup of $\Sym(V)$.
 Via the identification of bit strings with vertex subsets, $F$ can also be interpreted as acting on the solution set $S(\COP)$, i.e., on a set of bit strings.
 However, the notions of solutions and of $F$ can also be considered independently of any underlying COP.

 We remark that we could alternatively have declared the complement graph of $G(\COP)$ as the actual constraint graph.
-Then, solutions would correspond to cliques instead of cocliques, but the underlying structure would not change since a graph and its complement have the same automorphism group (see \autoref{section:subgroups}).
+Then, solutions would correspond to cliques instead of cocliques, but the underlying structure would not change since a graph and its complement have the same automorphism group.
 This equivalent point of view is noteworthy since many results in graph theory are formulated in terms of cliques.
 However, we proceed with our original definition.

-\subsection{Encoding on Quantum Computers}
+\subsection{Encoding on quantum computers}

-Consider a COP $\COP = (N, f, \{c_{a}\})$.
-The standard encoding procedure identifies each bit string $\bm{z}$ with a computational basis state $\ket{\bm{z}}$ of the $N$-qubit space $\hil \coloneqq \C^{2^{N}}$.
+In the following, we recall the standard encoding procedure for addressing a general COP $\COP = (N, f, \{c_{a}\})$ with the aid of a quantum computer.
+All relevant quantum computing essentials are covered in~\cite{Nielsen2010QuantumComputationAndQuantumInformation}.
+First, we identify each bit string $\bm{z}$ with a computational basis state $\ket{\bm{z}}$ of the $N$-qubit space $\hil \coloneqq \C^{2^{N}}$.
 This induces a representation of functions over $\bits$ as linear operators on $\hil$.
 Namely, the classical objective function $f$ is mapped to an objective Hamiltonian, diagonal in the computational basis